 Located near the calm waters of Grand Lake in northeastern Oklahoma, Lendonwood Gardens in Grove features seven themed areas with over 1,500 plant species.
 In the English terrace garden you’ll find rhododendrons and a katsura tree, while the colorful roses and zinnias in the American backyard garden are hard to miss.
 Don’t forget your camera so you can take pictures of the white gazebo and Angel of Hope statue.

 As an infinite number of delicate pink and white blossoms spring to life on thousands of area dogwood trees, Idabel celebrates with the annual Dogwood Days Festival.
 This spring tradition has it all including the chance to participate in a 5K run, barbecue cook-off and dance competition.
 Leave plenty of time to browse through craft vendors, let the kids enjoy games, check out live entertainment and feast on delicious food.

 The Sooner State celebrates this Irish holiday with a variety of block parties, parades and authentic pubs.
 Check out our Best St. Patrick’s Day Bashes in Oklahoma article and plan your outing to one of the great events happening around the state.
-Stop by the St. Paddy's Party in Claremore that winds through the downtown area, and don’t forget to wear something green and have a pint of green beer while there.

 Spring has officially begun when hundreds of thousands of people gather in downtown Oklahoma City for the Festival of the Arts.
 Explore the work of over 140 artists in-between live music and cultural performances on four entertainment stages.
 Bring your appetite and feast on festival favorites including Indian tacos, sundaes, Italian nachos and drunken fries along the popular International Food Row.